Opening an Adult Day Care vs. Senior Home Care Business

 Cons of Adult Day Care:

-• High Overhead: Opening an adult day care requires a physical space to operate.
-A large facility comes with rent, utilities, insurance, and maintenance costs.
+• High Overhead: Starting an adult day care requires a physical location — meaning rent, utilities, insurance, and maintenance costs can add up quickly.

-• Limited Hours of Operation: Fixed hours limits revenue opportunities to daytime hours, which may restrict growth potential.
+• Limited Hours of Operation: Fixed daytime hours can restrict revenue potential.

-• Licensing & Regulation: Depending on your state, adult day cares may face strict regulations for business licensing.
-This can make compliance complex and costly.
+• Licensing & Regulation: Depending on your state, starting an adult day care can involve strict licensing, inspections, and compliance requirements.

 What Is a Senior Home Care Agency?